ga-wdi-boston/rails-api/README.md

 By the end of this lesson, students should be able to:

 - Explain why a back-end is necessary.
-- List some of the typical responsibilities of a typical back-end, and identify which components within (R-)M-V-C map to those responsibilities.
+- List some of the responsibilities of a typical back-end, and identify which components within (R)MVC map to those responsibilities.
-- Map (R-)M-V-C roles to specific components of Rails.
+- Map (R)MVC roles to specific components of Rails.
 - Indicate where different types of files can be found within a Rails application.
-- Spin up a new Rails application using `rails new`.
+- Create a new Rails application using `rails new`.

 ## Prerequisites